 Bigos is already true to the Paleo diet way of life, without even modifying the recipe.
 It’s considered by many to be the Polish national dish.
 Traditionally, there was a pot with some bigos cooking almost in permanence.
-They is no strict recipe and variations are endless.
+There is no strict recipe and variations are endless.
 Hunters use to come back from a hunt and would put the meat they brought back in the stew, making it a different stew every time.

 One particularity of this dish is the use of sauerkraut and the sour flavor it gives to the stew.
-Sauerkraut is a favorite with the paleo diet mostly for the healthy functional bacteria in it, but it this case it will only be for taste because it’ll be heated and the bacteria will die.
+Sauerkraut is a favorite with the Paleo diet mostly for the healthy functional bacteria in it, but in this case it will only be for taste because it’ll be heated and the bacteria will die.
 I recommend that you get in the habit of making your own sauerkraut at home for a fraction of the price of the bought version.
 If you decide to buy it for now, look for a real sauerkraut without vinegar in the ingredients.
 The sour taste should come as a by-product of the fermentation.
 Bubbies makes a great sauerkraut that is available in most health food stores.

 The original recipe calls for kielbasa sausage, but substitute with another kind of sausage if you can’t find a good quality kielbasa without additives, sugar or other intruders.
 All the meats used can be substituted for what you have available, it’s the spirit of this stew.